 Sometimes I despair.
-How can the World be so blind and conservative towards radical ideas?
+How can the World be so blind and conservatively-minded against radical ideas?
 Why can’t we just have a rational debate, look at the facts, identify the right problems and then consider the alternatives?
 On better days, I eventually find some courage to try again, explain things differently, and see what happens.
-Here we go…

-Back in september 2009, yet Steve Keen predicted on his blog that the crisis would not be fixed with the approach of Obama’s government (emphasis mine):
+Back in September 2009, Steve Keen predicted on his blog that the crisis would not be fixed with the approach of Obama’s government (emphasis mine):

 Obama has been sold a pup by neoclassical economics: not only did neoclassical theory help cause the crisis, by championing the growth of private debt and the asset bubbles it financed; it also is undermining efforts to reduce the severity of the crisis.

 This is unfortunately the good news: the bad news is that this model only considers an economy undergoing a “credit crunch”, and not also one suffering from a serious debt overhang that only a direct reduction in debt can tackle.
 That is our actual problem, and while a stimulus will work for a while, the drag from debt-deleveraging is still present.
 The economy will therefore lapse back into recession soon after the stimulus is removed.

 Well, not only the US have been following the same ideology of rescuing banks endlessly and inefficiently, but this flawed logic has been imitated in Europe, again, again and again.